emissary-ingress/emissary/user-guide/getting-started.md

  ```

 Your new [Edge Policy Console](/about/edge-policy-console) will open
-automatically in your browser at the provided URL. **Note that the provided `edgestack.me` domain name will expire after 90 days**.
+automatically in your browser at the provided URL. **Note that the provided `random-word.edgestack.me` domain name will expire after 90 days**.

 ### Minikube Users